devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

     2. When viewing the full details of an activity the user can use the 'heart-icon' in the top-right of the activity view to either add or remove the activity from their 'Favourite Activities' list.
     3. To view your Favourite Activity list a user can select 'My Favourites' option from the profile menu.
 The list will be displayed as activity cards which the user can click on to see further details about the activity.

+### Administrator
+1. How do I approve or disapprove user submitted activities.
+    1. Due to time constraints only the visible menu option for this function exists in the user 'Profile' menu, it is only visible when logged-in as an 'admin'.
+2. How do I maintain existing users.
+    1. Due to time constraints only the visible menu option for this function exists in the user 'Profile' menu, it is only visible when logged-in as an 'admin'.
+3. Ability to edit any activity record.
+    1. To edit an activity the 'admin' user must be logged-in.
+    2. On an activity card, the 'admin' user should click on the [Edit] button.
+    3. The 'Edit Activity' form is displayed and the 'admin' user can now edit the required fields and then click [Update Activity].
+    4. If there are any validation errors the 'admin' user should correct these and click [Update Activity].

 ## Testing elements and functionality of the project
 (manual tests)